rohitash-chandra/rohitash-chandra.github.io/_pages/about.md

 ---

-Dr. Rohitash Chandra is UniSyd Fellow at the Centre for Translational Data Science and also based at the Discipline of Business Analytics,School of Business.
+Dr. Rohitash Chandra is UniSyd Fellow at the Centre for Translational Data Science.
+He is also based at the Discipline of Business Analytics, School of Business.
 His research interests are in areas of deep learning, recurrent neural networks, neuroevolution, time series analysis, and Bayesian methods.
 He is developing novel learning algorithms for robust and dynamic decision making given misinformation and uncertainty from the environment.
 This provides a synergy of deep learning methods with Bayesian inference, multi-task and transfer learning.
 Applications include climate extremes, solid Earth evolution, and geo-coastal modelling.
 Currently, he is involved in projects that use Bayesisan infereence for Solid Earth Evolution and Reef Modelling.
 He is also interested in developing learning algorithms to simulate aspects of consciousness that include personality and attention.

 **Current Research Projects**